cuba-platform/masquerade/README.md

 ## Creating test project

-Create a simple Java project in IntelliJ Idea.
+Create a simple Java project in IntelliJ IDEA.
 The project should have the following structure:

 ```